 Integrated digital control panel with built in timer allows you to control your entire light array with the push of a single button!

-Available only from Mito Red, the patent-pending MitoPRO series incorporates the four most bio-active wavelengths 630nm / 660nm (Red) and 830nm / 850nm (Near Infrared).
-This unique configuration drives enhanced efficacy by delivering increased light energy at the parts of the spectra which maximize cytochrome c oxidase activation.
+Available only from Mito Red, the MitoPRO series incorporates the four most bio-active wavelengths, 630nm / 660nm (Red) and 830nm / 850nm (Near Infrared).
+This unique configuration is aimed at delivering increased light energy at the parts of the spectra, which maximize cytochrome c oxidase activation.

-While 660nm and 850nm LED light are very well studied and proven, the MitoPRO series "pumps up the bass" by adding 630nm and 830nm which research shows will further enhance Cytochrome C Oxidase activation.
-This can be seen graphically below and is outlined in the seminal paper by Karu, et al outlining the action spectra for both red and near infrared light.
+While 660nm and 850nm LED light is very well studied and proven, the MitoPRO series "pumps up the bass" by adding peak LED wavelengths of 630nm and 830nm, which research shows will further enhance Cytochrome C Oxidase activation.
+This can be seen graphically below and is outlined in the seminal paper by Karu et al. outlining the action spectra for both red and near infrared light.

 The MitoPRO series with both 630nm and 660nm LEDs is able to more optimally cover BOTH of the peak points in the red spectrum while emitting light energy as low as 580nm.
 See the picture below.

-In addition the 630nm wavelength has been shown in many research studies to be beneficial for the following:
+In addition the 630nm peak LED wavelength has been shown in many research studies to be beneficial for the following: